A Walk Along Ratsada Road, Phuket Town

 Coffee Talk Coffee Shop

 Coffee Talk Cafe operates as the museum’s entrance and living display space.
 Hundreds of vintage objects fill the cafe: guitars, radios, antique lamps, old movie posters, and two restored classic cars serve as tables.
 These pieces come from the hotel’s golden years, carefully collected and preserved over decades.
-This cafe is unique in Phuket, blending a great place for a break with heritage, allowing visitors to experience history whilst enjoying coffee and drinks.
+It’s one of the more unusual cafes in Phuket.
+You can sit with a coffee surrounded by decades of collected objects, then walk into the museum if you want to see more.
 After browsing the cafe’s collection, you can enter the museum itself to explore further displays.

 Ratsada Mansion